Logic4Twisted/CarND-Path-Planning-Project/README.md

 ##### Shortcomings of the model

-Implemented model does not estimate xy coordinates in rightmost lane given Frenet coordinates accurately enough.
-Consencence is, that sometimes the car exceedes the speed limit or moves outside right line.
-I countered this behaviour by introducing speed limit buffer of 2.5 mi/h, but this also decreses overall car speed.
-To move car toward center of the lane I introduced `cost_outside_lanes` cost fuction that penalizes trajectories that are closer to the edge of the road.
+The implemented model does not estimate XY coordinates in rightmost lane given Frenet coordinates accurately enough.
+The consequence is, that sometimes the car exceeds the speed limit or moves outside right line.
+I countered this behavior by introducing speed limit buffer of 2.5 mi/h, but this also decreases overall car speed.
+To move car toward the center of the lane I introduced `cost_outside_lanes` cost function that penalizes trajectories that are closer to the edge of the road.
 Another problem area is when changing lanes.
 If some new information is obtained during this period (of about 3 seconds) my model does take them into account.
-This can be real problem in realistic situations but not in this simulation environment.
+This can be a real problem in realistic situations but not in this simulation environment.

-Aslo, in my model, other vehicles are treated as they would never change lanes.
-Change lane behaviour shoud be detected by countinously observing position and velocity of cars.
+Also, in my model, other vehicles are treated as they would never change lanes.
+Change lane behavior should be detected by continuously observing position and velocity of cars.
 This would mean more accurate implementation of getFrenet function.

-Futher work should eliminate these shortcommings.
+Further work should eliminate these shortcomings.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).